 Rhinos may look tough, but their skin is actually quite sensitive.
 They can sunburn, and biting insects "bug" them.
 That's why they like to wallow in mud—it puts a layer between their skin and the sun, and insects.
 Greater one-horned rhinos look as if they are wearing armor, but they are actually covered with a layer of skin that has many folds.
 Formerly called Indian rhinos, they are native to humid, swampy areas of Northeast India and Nepal.
-Did you know?
-Finding a way to mimic the way rhino horn forms and repairs itself could lead to better impact-resistant bumpers for cars.
+Greater one-horned rhinos are listed as Vulnerable on the International Union for Conservation of Nature (IUCN) Red List of Threatened Species.

 ZOO ZONE: Urban Jungle